n8ta/Learning-Rebound/Lesson2.md

 ```
 Note: 'sim' is just the name of the object we created to store the rebound Simulation object, it could be called anything.

 Next we set the units so Rebound knows how to interpret our inputs.
-We do this by calling methods of the sim object we just created.
+We do this by setting the value of sim.units, sim.units is not a method but a public variable that we can edit.
+Methods do things, variables store things.

 ```python
 sim.units = ('yr', 'AU', 'Msun')